GTA: A Benchmark for General Tool Agents: Evaluation and Analysis

-\textbf{The four metrics in the step-by-step mode follow the buckets effect.} From the results, we observe that the overall performance of the system is affected by the lowest metric.
+\textbf{The current bottleneck mainly lies on argument prediction.} From the results, we observe that the overall performance of the system is affected by the lowest metric.
+We argue that \textit{the four metrics in the step-by-step mode follow the buckets effect}.
 To verify this observation, we calculate the Pearson correlation coefficients between four metrics (InstAcc, ToolAcc, ArgAcc, SummAcc) and AnsAcc, the result is shown in Figure~\ref{fig:correlation}.
 We find that the correlation coefficient for ArgAcc with AnsAcc is the highest.
 ArgAcc is low for most models, indicating that the four metrics follow the buckets effect.
-For example, the scores of LLaMA3-70b in InstAcc, ToolAcc, and SummAcc are higher than those of Qwen1.5-14b, but its ArgAcc is lower than Qwen1.5-14b, resulting in a lower final answer accuracy.
+For example, the scores of Llama-3-70B-Instruct in InstAcc, ToolAcc, and SummAcc are higher than those of Qwen1.5-14B-Chat, but its ArgAcc is lower than Qwen1.5-14B-Chat, resulting in a lower final answer accuracy.
 The scores of GPT-4o in InstAcc and ToolAcc are higher than GPT-4, but its weaker argument prediction capability leads to a lower accuracy rate in the final result.
 The reason for the buckets effect is that under our evaluation framework, the model needs to follow user instructions, invoke tools multiple times in the correct format, and summarize the answer based on the returned results.
 Any error in this process can lead to an incorrect conclusion.
 Currently, argument prediction is the weakest capability for most models, suggesting that to enhance their general tool-use capabilities, researchers can focus on argument prediction capabilities.
 This concerns both the value and the format correctness of an argument.